joshlk/robotchinwag.com/_posts/2024-05-04-layer-normalization-deriving-the-gradient-for-the-backward-pass.md

 ## PyTorch Implementation

-We can numerically check the above result by implementing the equations in PyTorch and numerically comparing the result to the built-in PyTorch function:
+We can numerically check the above result by implementing the equations in PyTorch and comparing the result to the built-in PyTorch function:

 ```python
 import torch